This Tapioca Pearls with Mango is a very popular dessert in Hong Kong. It’s cold & refreshing with sweet mangoes!

 - Prepare 4 cups or bowls.

 - Tapioca pearls can be found in Asian supermarkets, Amazon or even at Whole Foods.
-The one I bought is from Bob’s Red Mill.
-I got it from Whole Foods.
+The one I bought is from Whole Foods, Bob’s Red Mill.

 - There are a few variety of tapioca pearls.
 Some are bigger and some are smaller.
 Small ones are usually used in dessert soup.